Uses and Types of Paper Chromatography

 In ascending chromatography, the solvents move in an upward direction.
 Since the movement goes against gravity, this method takes much more time.
 However, the setup is much easier compared to the descending chromatography method.

-This type of chromatography combines both the ascending chromatography and the descending chromatography.
-Therefore, while using the ascending-descending chromatography method, the solvent moves in the upwards and downwards direction at the same time.
+This type of chromatography combines both ascending chromatography and descending chromatography.
+Therefore, while using the ascending-descending chromatography method, the solvent moves in the upward and downward direction at the same time.

 4. Radial Chromatography